 In fact, in 2013, carnations were ranked the 16th most popular cut flower, with a turnover of $37 million (compared with the top-ranked flower, roses, at $725 million), according to FloraHolland.
 That’s a lotta carnations!

-Carnations have even been featured in artwork for centuries.
-In 1563, the earliest known full-length portrait of Queen Elizabeth I was created, featuring a carnation in her hand.
+Carnations have appeared in famous artwork for centuries.
+In 1563, the earliest known full-length portrait of Queen Elizabeth I actually featured a carnation in her hand.
 At that time, the carnation represented the love of God, but also love and marriage.
 (Did we mention Queen Elizabeth was single at the time?)

 Because of their association with the Virgin Mary, many Christian artworks also feature carnations.